tier4/AWSIM/docs/Components/ROS2/ROS2TopicAndServiceList/index.md

-# ROS2 topic and service list
+# ROS2 topic & service list

 !!!
 Note "Ros2ForUnity"
     *AWSIM* works with *ROS2* thanks to the use of `Ros2ForUnity` - read the details [here](../ROS2ForUnity/).<br>